Spaghetti From Scratch

 Water takes a while to boil, so I always start by putting a large pot of salted water on to boil.
 I usually add 1 tablespoon of table salt for every gallon of water.
 This ensures each strand of pasta is well seasoned.

-Any kind of spaghetti will work, but spaghetti comes in thicknesses ranging from 1.4mm to 2.2mm thick.
-Thicker noodles take longer to cook, while thinner noodles will take less time, so check the package to figure out the right amount of time to boil the pasta.
+Any kind of spaghetti will work, but spaghetti noodles come in thicknesses ranging from 1.4mm to 2.2mm thick.
+While any thickness will work for this pasta recipe, thicker noodles take longer to cook, while thinner noodles will take less time, so check the package to figure out the right amount of time to boil the pasta.
 I usually boil it for 1 minute less than what the package says and then finish cooking it in the sauce.

 The first step to making any great sauce is to caramelize the aromatics.
 This is a process that can normally take up to an hour to do properly, but by cutting the aromatics small, adding some baking soda, and steaming them covered with a lid, we can reduce this down to around 13 minutes.